 This course examines twentieth century America covering major events, trends, and ideas.
 Flexibility within the course permits focusing on themes of special interest such as the Great Depression, Urbanization, the Cold War, the Counterculture, and the complexities of current national life.
-Prerequisite(s): ENG 097, if required 3 lecture hours per week 3 credit hours
+Prerequisite(s): ENG 097, if required 3 lecture hours per week

-▲ HIS 225 - Women in American History
+▲ HIS 225 - Women in American

 This course is a survey of the history of women in the United States from the 17th century to the present.
 Students will approach women's history as both an integral part of the nation's past as well as a distinct subject of historical investigation.
 Topics include women's changing roles in family and economic life, political participation and the fight for suffrage, and the influence of race, ethnicity, and socioeconomic status on gender identity.
-Prerequisite(s): ENG 097, if required 3 lecture hours per week 3 credit hours
+Prerequisite(s): ENG 097, if required